December 13, 2019

 What we present to the users matters more than the internal code structure.
 The front end of any product, website, or app is the face of the company, and it must deliver a lasting impact on the users.

 Front-end development is extremely versatile and full of libraries, frameworks, packages, and tools.
-Thanks to the concepts like microservice architecture and agile development approach, building a complex app faster seems easier than the previous time to deliver beyond expectations.
+Thanks to concepts like microservice architecture and agile development approach, building a complex app faster seems easier than the previous time to deliver beyond expectations.

 Microservice architecture – a popular variant of the Service-Oriented Architecture (SOA) for back-end is now hitting the headlines with another dimension, i.e., Micro front-ends.

-In this post, we will explore what micro front-ends are and how developers around the world favor it, along with its market presence and limitations.
+In this post, we will explore what micro front-ends are and how developers around the world favor them, along with their market presence and limitations.

-To understand what micro front-ends is, you must aware of microservices.
+To understand what micro front-ends are, you must be aware of microservices.
 It is because a micro front-end is a microservice-like approach to the front-end.

 Microservice is setting trends and making it easier for organizations to build large, enterprise-grade apps faster and in a more manageable way.

 For those who are unaware of microservices, we have written a bunch of useful articles to understand Microservices in detail.

 Microservices is a software development pattern or style that allows developers to split up the entire development architecture into independent, small, and functional services (units).

-It is closely associated with the back-end part and very helpful architecture for modern apps and cross-functional teams.
+It is closely associated with the back-end part and is a very helpful architecture for modern apps and cross-functional teams.
 It also allows developers to choose independent and most suitable technologies for tasks without worrying about any dependencies and deployments.

 It is one such revolutionary concept that has redefined the development of enterprise apps.

-Now, this same principle – splitting up whole architecture into smaller, functional parts is applicable to the front-end development, and it is known as the micro front-end.
+Now, this same principle – splitting up whole architecture into smaller, functional parts is applicable to front-end development, and it is known as the micro front-end.

 The micro front end is an architectural pattern for front-ends, allowing breaking of the whole front-end into independently, deliverable, deployable, smaller front-end apps.
 Then, these apps are composed together to build the desired front-end of an application.